aangelone2/byp-cpp/docs/main.md

 ## Testing

-Tests can be ran launching the command
+Tests can be run launching the command

 ```
 $ make test